meteor/meteor/content/testing.md

 Another challenge is creating test data in the client context; we'll discuss ways to do this in the [section on generating test data](#generating-test-data) below.

 As Meteor's reactivity system is "eventually consistent" in the sense that when you change an reactive input to the system, some time later you'll see the user interface change to reflect this.
-This is a challenge when testing, however there are some ways to wait until those changes should have happened and verify the results, as we'll see in the [Blaze unit test](XXX link) below.
+This can be a challenge when testing, however there are some ways to wait until those changes should have happened and verify the results, such as using `Tracker.flush()`.

+XXX: say more about this?

 <h2 id="test-modes">Test modes in Meteor</h2>